Paradise Dam is located approximately 20km north-west of Biggenden and 80km south-west of Bundaberg. It is owned, managed and operated by Sunwater.

-A fully independent, transparent inquiry is examining the structural and stability issues with Paradise Dam.
+The fully independent Paradise Dam Commission of Inquiry examined the structural and stability issues with Paradise Dam.

 - the root cause of structural and stability issues identified in engineering and technical studies conducted on the Paradise Dam between 30 January 2013 and 30 November 2019

 - if, and to what extent, the governance, processes and systems involved in the design, construction or commissioning of Paradise Dam contributed to that root cause.

 The inquiry reported to the Premier and the Minister for Natural Resources on 30 April 2020.
 The Paradise Dam Commission of Inquiry report (PDF, 11MB) includes 8 recommendations for ensuring that future Queensland dams are designed, constructed and commissioned to acceptable standards.